 You don’t look the part

 A job interview isn’t a fashion show, and you don’t have to be a super model.
 For the most part it’s enough to look well groomed, professional and respectful.
 This means dressing up a little more than you normally would to show that you care and that you take the interview seriously.
-Here at Workopolis we did pass on a candidate who turned up for the interview in shorts and hiking boots.
-Read that story.

 You have unrealistic salary expectations